JesseCastro/okboomer/README.md

 ## Prepare

 You must have `bq`, `jq`, `wget` and `bash` installed.
-In the script set the values for `ENDDATE`, `PROJECT`, `DATASET` and `TABLE`.
+In the `config.sh` script set the values for `ENDDATE`, `PROJECT`, `DATASET` and `TABLE`.
 Note that dataset must already exist.
 Table will be destroyed without backing up - be sure that you put in a new table name or one you are okay with losing.

 ## Initialize